 With all of this said, I’m a proud conservative.
 I believe in limited government and God-given rights and traditional values.
 Many of the comments to which the Left objects remain unproblematic and simply conservative.
 So, let’s go through these supposedly awful comments which put me in the “racist sexist bigot homophobe xenophobe ____phobe” camp.

 My comments break down into four categories: stupid/immoral stuff I’ve said or done (and repeatedly retracted); stuff the Left is taking out of context deliberately because they’re jerks; stuff the Left just doesn’t like very much that happens to be true; and stuff I’ve said that’s clearly opinion the Left just doesn’t like.

-Stupid/Immoral Stuff I’ve Said (And Retracted Multiple Times)
+Stupid/Immoral Stuff I’ve Said (And Usually Retracted Multiple Times)